fnurl/hugo-utils/README.md

 ## update-lastmod.py

 Updates the `lastmod` frontmatter value to the current date and time.
-Parses stdio or accepts a single filepath as an argument.
+Parses `stdio` or accepts a single filepath as an argument.

+## watch-lastmod.sh

+Watches a directory for any changes in `.md` files.
+Defaults to watch `./content/` if no argument is supplied.
+When a file update is detected, it calls `update-lastmod.py` to update the `lastmod` of that file.

+Requires `fswatch`.
+Install e.g. using homebrew: `brew install fswatch`.